Tandolf/BadRingBuffer/README.md

 This is an `unsafe` ring buffer implemented in Rust with memory layout and pointers.
 When the buffer is full it will push the tail hence overwriting the oldest generation.

 ### TODO
+- Drop memory after allocation (dont use this, its leaking memory atm.)
 - Impl option to not overwrite oldest gen and instead return an error during write time.